 - Coping with the Holidays

 - Memorial Butterfly Release -- A Celebration of Life Gathering -- For many years Hospice & Palliative Care of Westchester has held an annual memorial service for both our hospice families and the community.
-Two Memorial Butterfly Releases are held in early June at the Rye Nature Center and are an opportunity to honor our loved ones with the release of a monarch butterfly.
-After a short memorial ceremony each hospice family is given a butterfly to release (additional butterflies are available to members of the community at a nominal charge).
+Memorial Butterfly Releases are held in early June at The Wainwright House in Rye.
+This Ceremony provides an opportunity to honor our loved ones with the release of a monarch butterfly.

 Hospice & Palliative Care of Westchester

 Griefwords Library -- These thoughtful articles provide guidance and direction for anyone touched by grief.